Yeom Hye-ran: Breakthrough, first titular role in film and acclaim (2019–2024)

-In 2023, she starred in the Netflix black comedy crime thriller web series Mask Girl, written and directed by Kim Yong-hoon.
+In 2023, Yeom reprised her role as Cho Mae-ok in the second season of The Uncanny Counter.
+It aired from July 29 to September 3, 2023, on tvN's Saturdays and Sundays timeslot for 12 episodes.
+It is also available for streaming on Netflix in selected regions.
+On August 18, 2023, she returned to Netflix with black comedy crime thriller series Mask Girl, written and directed by Kim Yong-hoon.
 It is based on the Naver webtoon of the same name by Mae-mi and Hee-se, which was published between 2015 and 2018.
-In the drama, she played the role of Kim Kyung-ja, a mother who is devastated and enraged when her son returns home dead.
+She played Kim Kyung-ja, a mother who is devastated and enraged when her son returns home dead.
 Her sorrow and anger intensify as she blames the 'Mask Girl' for his death, leading her to spiral into madness as she seeks vengeance.
-Yeom Hye-ran's performance in this role won her the Best Supporting Actress award at the 60th Baeksang Arts Awards.
+Her performance in this role won her the Best Supporting Actress award at the 60th Baeksang Arts Awards.